libp2p/specs/signal/README.md

 Revision: DRAFT; 2019-03-18

-This specification describes a protocol for establishing a WebRTC connection between two peers via a "Signaling Server".
+This specification describes a protocol for establishing a WebRTC connection between two peers via a third-party, called the "signaler".

 ## Motivation

 A standard protocol for WebRTC Signaling can be used to develop a WebRTC transport.
-Such a transport can be used to faciliate connections between two browser peers without relying on a relay or any other third-party (They only need to rely on the Signaling Server to establish the initial connection).
+Such a transport can be used to faciliate connections between two browser peers without relying on a relay or any other third-party (They only need to rely on the signaler to establish the initial connection).

 ## Background